 - Computers and musical instruments for student use need prior approval for purchase by Mat-Su Central School / MSBSD.
 Transferring students utilizing buy out options are exempt from this approval requirement.

-- Common approval for physical fitness equipment includes: bats, balls, weights, hockey sticks, jump ropes, etc.
+- Common approval for physical fitness equipment includes: bats, balls, weights, hockey sticks, jump ropes, etc. FLY Trampoline Park monthly memberships are reimbursed up to 50% for FY22 and will be available for full reimbursement beginning in FY23 (July 1).

 - Mat-Su Central School does not reimburse for: